Talking bird: Woodswallows, butcherbirds and allies (family Artamidae)

 One hand-raised Australian magpie (Gymnorhina tibicen) developed the ability to mimic human speech, including words and phrases.
 This individual mimicked a large number of (non-human) sounds, but a third of all mimicked sounds were of human speech.
 The author stated that mimicry by the magpie was far more accurate than that of the lyrebird.

 Crows, jays (family Corvidae)

 Several members of the corvids or crow family, such as ravens, can mimic human speech.
 The best talking crows may be the ones found in captivity at zoos and wildlife centers.

 Mockingbirds, thrashers (family Mimidae)

 The northern mockingbird (Mimus polyglottos), as both the common and taxonomic names suggest, are mimickers of a great number of sounds.
 This includes human speech.

 Starlings, rhabdornises (family Sturnidae)

-The common hill myna (Gracula religiosa) is renowned for its ability to mimic the human voice.
-It has been claimed that the common hill mynah is the best talking bird and the best mimic in the world.
+The Common hill myna (Gracula religiosa) is renowned for its ability to mimic the human voice.
+It has been claimed that the Common hill myna is one of the best mimics in the world.

-The common starling (Sturnus vulgaris) is an exceptional mimic, including human speech.
-Its ability at mimicry is so great that strangers have looked in vain for the human they think they have just heard speak.
+The common starling (Sturnus vulgaris) is an exceptional mimic specifically of human speech.
+In some cases it can mimic human speech well enough to create confusion.